assyrianic/Tagha/README.md

 * uses computed gotos (the ones that use a void\*) which is 20%-25% faster than a switch [citation needed for this one].
 * "CPU" is "64-bit" as the entire stack and memory is uint64_t.
 I will likely change this to uint8_t so it simulates real memory better.
 * memory manipulation where loading copies the top of the stack into any memory address and storing pops off the top of the stack into any memory address.
-* has integer and float arithmetic, conditional and unconditional jumps, comparisons, and stack and register manipulations.
+* has integer and float arithmetic, conditional and unconditional jumps, comparisons, and stack and memory manipulations.
-* call stack for functions (still testing function prologues and epilogues for stack frame construction)
+* call stack for functions.
+Supports function calls from function calls! (unless you overflow the call stack...)
+*

 ### Instruction Set.
  - nop - does nothing.
  - push - push unsigned long onto the stack.
  - pop - decrements stack pointer
+ - pushsp - pushes the stack pointer to top of stack
+ - popsp - pops data at top of stack into stack pointer (lets you set or save where top of stack is)
  - add, fadd - arithmetic addition, int and float supported
 -  sub, fsub - arithmetic subraction
 -  mul, fmul - arithmetic multiplication